-3.2.2 The MIPS-3D® Application Specific Extension to the microMIPS Architecture
+3.2.3 The MIPS-3D® Application Specific Extension to the MIPS Architecture

-The MIPS-3D ASE provides enhanced performance of geometry processing calculations by building on the paired single floating point data type, and adding specific instructions to accelerate computations on these data types.Volume IV-c of this document set describes the MIPS-3D ASE.
-Because the MIPS-3D ASE requires a 64-bit floating point unit, it is only available with processor that includes a 64-bit FPU.
+The MIPS-3D ASE provides enhanced performance of geometry processing calculations by building on the paired single floating point data type, and adding specific instructions to accelerate computations on these data types.
+Volume IV-c of this document set describes the MIPS-3D ASE.
+Because the MIPS-3D ASE requires a 64-bit floating point unit, it is only available with a Release 1 MIPS64 processor, or a Release 2 (or subsequent releases) processor that includes a 64-bit FPU.

-3.2.3 The SmartMIPS® Application Specific Extension to the microMIPS32 Architecture
+3.2.4 The SmartMIPS® Application Specific Extension to the MIPS32 Architecture

-The SmartMIPS ASE extends the microMIPS32 Architectures with a set of new and modified instruction designed to improve the performance and reduce the memory consumption of MIPS-based smart card or smart object systems.
+The SmartMIPS ASE extends the MIPS32 Architectures with a set of new and modified instruction designed to improve the performance and reduce the memory consumption of MIPS-based smart card or smart object systems.
 Volume IV-d of this document set describes the SmartMIPS ASE.

-3.2.4 The MIPS® DSP Application Specific Extension to the MIPS Architecture
+3.2.5 The MIPS® DSP Application Specific Extension to the MIPS Architecture